hive-keychain/hive-keychain-extension/README.md

 -   Create claimed accounts
 -   Sign Tx

+## Usage

 ## Example

 An example of a web page that interacts with the extension is included in the "example" folder in the repo.
-You can test it by running a local HTTP server and going to [http://localhost:1337/main.html][59] in your browser.
+You can test it by running a local HTTP server and going to [http://localhost:1337/main.html][60] in your browser.

 `cd example`
 `python -m http.server 1337 //or any other method to run a static server`

-NOTE: On localhost, it will only run on port 1337.
+NOTE: On localhost, it will run on port 1337.

 ## Using Keychain for logins

 To login, you can encode a message from your backend and verify that the user can decode it using the `requestVerifyKey` method.
 See an example in this project by @howo (@steempress witness):

-[Frontend][60]
-[Backend][61]
+[Frontend][61]

+[Backend][62]

 Alternatively, you can use `requestSignTx` and verify the signature on your backend.

 ## @hiveio/keychain

-This [npm module][62] makes it easy to add Keychain support within the browser.
+This [npm module][63] makes it easy to add Keychain support within the browser.
 It also includes helpful functions to check whether Keychain was used before.
 It was developed by @therealwolf (witness).

 ## Operations